The Officers Club

-Officers Club was a chain of men and boys fashion stores based and operated in the United Kingdom.
-Its stores were mainly located in Scotland, Wales and Northern Ireland with fewer in England where its parent retailer Blue Inc was predominant.
+The Officers Club (later just Officers Club) was a chain of men and boys' fashion stores based and operated in the United Kingdom.
+Its stores were mainly located in Scotland, Wales and Northern Ireland with fewer in England where Blue Inc (a former rival which purchased the brand and selected outlets in 2011) was predominant.

 Products

 Officers Club sells fashionable clothing for men and boys.
 It stocks products under its own Officers Club and Twisted Soul brands but also sells other branded clothing such as American Freshman, Crosshatch and Mossimo.